nichoth/fission-did/README.md

 > Everything that a users is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format.

 ## start
+This will use budo/browserify to build a local JS file, and it links via `<script>` tag to the `webnative` library.
 ```
 $ npm start
 ```